 If you’re looking for assistance in creating liturgies, writing prayers, putting together an order of service or reflections with children here are some great resources to help you in your job.

-Spill The Beans is a beautifully designed and prepared resource for people interested in developing all-age worship within their congregation.
+- Spill The Beans is a beautifully designed and prepared resource for people interested in developing all-age worship within their congregation.
 Spill The Beans includes prayers, litanies, liturgies, discussion points, reflections, stories and more.
-Darren has electronic copies if you’re interested.
+Issue 2 and Issue 37 cover the current lectionary cycle.

 - Laughing Bird a gift to the wider Church from the South Yarra Community Baptist Church in Melbourne, Australia.
 Laughing Bird is a lectionary based resource with Australian paraphrases of scripture, liturgy and prayers.

 - The Billabong is a beautiful, simple blog by Jeff Shrowder, a retired minister within the UCA in Victoria.
 The Billabong hosts a collection of poetry, prayer, responsive liturgies and Psalms for use within the context of worship.

 - Textweek.com has been operating for many years now and is one of the most helpful resources around.
 Textweek collates sermons, liturgies, prayers, articles, children reflections, images, videos… The website is in a state of flux at the moment due to the curator’s personal life but it is still one of the most helpful resources out there.

 - The Church of Scotland’s Weekly Worship material is an awesome resource of themes, prayers, sermon ideas and more (it also occasionally includes work from Spill The Beans mentioned above).
 Be aware their seasons don’t sync with ours, so when its spring and they’re giving thanks for flowers we’ll be getting cold here.
 Still, it’s a great resource.